2 arrested in SC bar shooting that killed 2 and wounded 4

 HARTSVILLE, S.C.
-(AP) — Police have two suspects in a shooting at a South Carolina bar that killed two people and wounded several others, authorities said.
+(AP) — Police have arrested two suspects in a weekend shooting that killed two people and wounded several others at a South Carolina bar, authorities said.

-The suspects were being arrested and warrants served for the shooting around 2 a.m.
-Sunday at Mac’s Lounge in Hartsville.
-Their names weren’t immediately being released, Hartsville spokeswoman Lauren Baker said in a statement Monday.
+The suspects were taken into custody Monday for the shooting that happened around 2 a.m.
+Sunday at Mac’s Lounge in Hartsville, said Lauren Baker, a spokeswoman for the city.

+Darius Grant Dickey is charged with four counts of attempted murder and five other charges, Baker said in a statement that added the investigation continues.

+A second suspect is in custody, but that person’s name will not be released until police serve additional arrest warrants, Baker said.

-Dicaprio Collins, 21, and Bryan Robinson, 29, were killed, Darlington County Coroner Todd Hardee said.
+Dicaprio Collins, 21, and Bryan Robinson, 29, were killed in the shooting, Darlington County Coroner Todd Hardee said.
 Four others were hurt and taken to hospitals, Baker said.

+A judge denied bond for Dickey, who did not have a lawyer at his hearing Monday afternoon.

 According to its Facebook page, Mac’s Lounge also serves as a music venue.
 Hartsville is about 75 miles (120 kilometers) southeast of Charlotte, North Carolina.